-Name of Center: Rockland Independent Living Center

-Address: 873 Route 45, Suite 108, New City, NY 10956

-Report Period: October 1, 2012 to September 30, 2013 Contact Person: George Hoehmann, Executive Director/CEO

-Board President Authorization: Audrey Rosenfield, President
+Name of Center: Rockland Independent Living Center Address: 873 Route 45, Suite 108, New City, NY 10956 Contract Number: C010986 Report Period: October 1, 2013 to September 30, 2014 Contact Person: George Hoehmann, Executive Director/CEO Board President Authorization: David Goldwasser, President

-- 1. One local school district or independent school will incorporate Disability Awareness and Sensitivity Training, developed by RILC, as part of its' staff in-service training curriculum. - 2.
+- A. Education Advocacy - 1.
+One local school district or independent school will incorporate Disability Awareness and Sensitivity Training, developed by RILC, as part of its' staff in-service training curriculum. - 2.
 A local high school or independent school will establish policies and procedures to conduct an annual Disability Awareness Day celebration, developed by RILC, to promote disability awareness for its students. - 3.
-One local school will change its policies and procedures to incorporate parent information nights as an educational component for families with children with an Individual Education Plan - 4.
+One local school will change its policies and procedures to incorporate parent information nights as an educational component for families with children with an Individual Education Plan (IEP). - 4.
 A local school district will make procedural changes to transition plans for students with disabilities to include information on PASS, ACCES-VR, CBVH, RILC advocacy, and linkages to other community-based agencies and organizations. - 5.
 One NYS Correctional facility will offer on-site presentations on Independent Living Centers, ACCES-VR, and agency linkages as a regular part of preparing inmates who have a disability for their transition back to the community. - 6.
-BOCES or an Early Intervention Program in Rockland County will incorporate a Disability and Sensitivity Training/Independent Living Philosophy Presentation developed by RILC, into a training curriculum for its' staff and/or students' parents. - 7.
+Board of Cooperative Education Services (BOCES) or an Early Intervention Program in Rockland County will incorporate a Disability and Sensitivity Training/Independent Living Philosophy Presentation developed by RILC, into a training curriculum for its' staff and/or students' parents. - 7.
 A local public school district will add RILC's website and mission statement to their website, under the link: "Helpful Student Links for Parents" to increase parental awareness of services for students with disabilities. - 8.
 A student/parent advocacy network/infrastructure will be established in one school district to address special education issues as they arise. - 9.
 One or more neighborhood-based organizations in a culturally diverse community will establish a policy to include, as part of its informational materials, information about disability and early intervention/education services in both English and Spanish.